Semplicità, flessibilità e potenza d'analisi: questo è EViews!

 - Easily save results (including generalized residuals and gradients) to new EViews objects for further analysis.

-- General GLM estimation engine may be used to estimate several of these models.
+- General GLM estimation engine may be used to estimate several of these models, with the option to include robust covariances.

 Panel Data/Pooled Time Series, Cross-Sectional Data